awsdocs/amazon-ecr-user-guide/doc_source/retag-aws-cli.md

 # Retagging an Image with the AWS CLI<a name="retag-aws-cli"></a>

-With Docker Image Manifest V2 Schema 2 images, you can use the `--image-tag` option of the put\-image command to retag an existing image, without pulling or pushing the image with Docker\.
+With Docker Image Manifest V2 Schema 2 images, you can use the `--image-tag` option of the put\-image command to retag an existing image\.
+You can retag without pulling or pushing the image with Docker\.
 For larger images, this process saves a considerable amount of network bandwidth and time required to retag an image\.

 **Note**
 This procedure does not work for Windows clients because of the way the AWS CLI output text is interpreted by the shell\.
 To retag an image on Windows clients, see [Retagging an Image with the AWS Tools for Windows PowerShell](retag-powershell.md)\.